Nix151515/Web-apps/README.md

 # Web-apps
 Small projects

-Applications that I found interesting to implement using Javascript, CSS and HTML.
+Applications that I found interesting to implement using Javascript, CSS and HTML:
+- Basic calculator
+- Analogic and digital clocks